valerios1910/VChecker/README.md

 e.g. {'possible_values':'red','blue', 'difficulties':'0.1','0.5'}

-If the *pathtojson* argument is omitted, the default dataset *rainbow.json* is used.
+_rainbow.json_ is a sample dataset to be used.

 The hyperparameters can be found in the func.py file.
 Details can be found in the report pdf.